audi1/cimpel-blog/cimpel-blog/content/posts/2022-03-24-men-in-the-woods.md

   - LSS
 ---
 Floppy was waiting in front of the house for Bacon, who he called to help him, because lately, he had found dead animals on his territory, and some tramps were moving on his land, who had hammered sticks into the ground, supposedly looking for an old Roman road.
-Floppy was very nervous about this, so she called Bacon's help to solve these mysteries together or help him fight and hunt !.
+Floppy was very nervous about this, so he called Bacon's help to solve these mysteries together or help him fight and hunt !.
 It was a nice October day, the fragile rays of the sun were still warm, but the cold north wind was already blowing.
 Two men were about to enter the dense forest, and one last time they looked around to see if they were really alone.
  Floppy and Bacon stepped carefully so as not to make a noise in the woods.
 Were they on the hunt to hunt?
 So far, they didn't know what it would be like.
 According to the tracks, it could have been a bear, but it could easily have been a wanderer who put their tracks in order to confuse them when tracking ..
 The floppy stopped to recover, and when he turned he saw Bacon start undressing.